-- 1. There is surrender and acknowledgement to the Father. - a.
-When a person genuinely says, "Father", his relationship is acknowledged between him and God and he surrenders to the holiness of The Almighty.
-Therefore, he is... - i. denying his humanism, self-sufficiency, and all other gods. - ii. surrendering himself to the Father of the Lore Jesus Christ. - iii. acknowledging the Father of the Lord Jesus Christ to be his own Father. - b.
-When a person prays "our Father", a person is surrendering his independency and accepting God's family-in the seen and the unseen of heaven and earth; it's more than just you; you belong to a family of believers.
+- 1. Surrender and acknowledge to the Father. - a.
+When a person genuinely says, "Fathet", his relationship is acknowledged between him and God, and he surrenders to the holiness of The Almighty.
+Therefore, he is... - i. denying his humanism, self-sufficiency, and all other gods. - ii. surrendering himself to the Father of the Lord Jesus Christ. - iii. acknowledging the Father of the Lord Jesus Christ to be his own Father. - b.
+When a person prays "our Father", you are accepting God's family-in the seen and the unseen of heaven and earth; it's more than just you; you belong to a family of believers.
 He is the source of every member of the family.

 God is in the seat of all authority and all power.
 Therefore, you are proclaiming that He has the authority and power to hear you and to help you when you pray.
 The love and power of God are at the disposal to His children.
+We pray to the Father through His Son Jesus.
+The Father accepts it because of what the Son has did on the cross for us (took our sins upon Himself).
+Jesus is the bridge between the Father and us.
+We have to go through the Son to get to the Father.